Azure/azure-iot-sdk-c/certs/readme.md

 The Azure IoT Hub certificates presented during TLS negotiation shall be always validated using the appropriate root CA certificate(s).

 The samples in this repository leverage the certificates in `certs.c` for the Azure Cloud, Germany sovereign cloud and China sovereign cloud.
-By default, all certs are included in the build.
+By default, all certs are included in the samples' build.
 To select a specific cert, use one of the following options during the cmake step of your [environment setup](https://github.com/Azure/azure-iot-sdk-c/doc/devbox_setup.md).

 ```
 cmake .. -Duse_sample_trusted_cert                               // To trust all Azure Roots.